NOTICE OF PRIVACY PRACTICES

 Right to Request Confidential Communications: You have the right to request that we communicate with you about health matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail to a post office box.
 To request confidential communications, you must make your request in writing to this office.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish us to contact you.

-If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services in Washington, DC.
-To file a complaint with us, complete our Patient Comment and Privacy Complaint form.
+If you believe your privacy rights have been violated, you may file a complaint with us.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

 Other uses and disclosures of health information not covered by this notice or the laws that apply to us will be made only with your written permission.
 If you provide us permission to use or disclose health information about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose health information about you for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain our records of the care that we provided to you.

 We will request that you sign a separate form acknowledging that you have received a copy of this notice.
 If you choose, or are not able to sign, a staff member will sign his or her name and date.
 This acknowledgment will be filed with your records.